dianadiazc/customer-wa/content/work4/task-4.md

 <img src="../images/ct7.png" alt="drawing" width="900"/>

-6. I can see all of my resources, including some called **EC2 NetworkAcl**.
+6. You will see all of your resources, including some called **EC2 NetworkAcl**.
+If you are not able to see the resources, wait until the list is populated.

 <img src="../images/cg1.png" alt="drawing" width="600"/>